Tim Seibles

 Tim Seibles (born 1955) is an American poet, professor and the former Poet Laureate of Virginia.
-He is the author of five collections of poetry, most recently, Fast Animal (Etruscan Press, 2012).
+He is the author of seven collections of poetry, most recently, Voodoo Libretto: New and Selected Poems (Etruscan Press, 2022).
 His honors include an Open Voice Award and fellowships from the National Endowment for the Arts and the Provincetown Fine Arts Work Center.
 In 2012 he was nominated for a National Book Award, for Fast Animal.